rileyedward/applicy/README.md

 # Applicy

-Applicy is an online platform designed to streamline your job application journey.
-Build a profile and effortlessly track your submitted applications and monitor their progress over time.
-Easily manage your job applications and stay organized with Applicy.
+Applicy is a comprehensive online platform that simplifies your job application process.
+Create a personalized profile to seamlessly track all your job applications and monitor their progress in real time.
+With Applicy, you can easily organize your job search efforts, making it simpler to stay on top of your applications and secure your next opportunity.

 <div>
 	<img width="50" src="https://user-images.githubusercontent.com/25181517/183570228-6a040b9f-3ddf-47a2-a201-743121dac664.png" alt="php" title="php"/>